-Jurong Bird Park, located on the western coast of Jurong Hill in Singapore, is Asia's largest bird park housing over 5000 birds from around 400 varied species.
-Spread across 20.2 hectares, this birding paradise is popular for its close-up encounter with the feathered residents along with fun exhibits and interactive shows.
-The major highlight of Jurong Bird Park is the Waterfall Aviary - home to around 600 birds and a 30-m high waterfall, it is the world's largest walk in aviary.
+Jurong Bird Park, located on Jurong Hill in Singapore, is Asia's largest bird park housing over 5000 birds from around 400 varied species.
+Spread across 20.2 hectares, the major highlight is the Waterfall Aviary - the world's largest walk-in aviary.

 Waterfall Aviary This is one of the world's largest walk-in aviary with a focus on the birds mostly from Africa.
 It has towering bird enclosures and also houses the tall Jurong Falls, one of the world's tallest man-made, indoor waterfalls.
 One of the popular spots where tourists gather around and capture panoramic views of the area is the suspension bridge.
 There is a hiking trail for the adventure seekers who are looking to get into the wilderness and encounter more reticent birds.